Chain Home Low

 Chain Home Low (CHL) was the name of a British early warning radar system operated by the RAF during World War II.
 The name refers to CHL's ability to detect aircraft flying at altitudes below the capabilities of the original Chain Home (CH) radars, where most CHL radars were co-located.
 CHL could reliably detect aircraft flying as low as 500 feet.
 The official name was AMES Type 2, referring to the Air Ministry Experimental Station at Bawdsey Manor where it was developed, but this name was almost never used in practice.

 The system had originally been developed by the British Army's research group, also based at Bawdsey, as a system for detecting enemy shipping in the English Channel.
-It was built using the electronics being developed for the aircraft interception radar systems, which worked on the 1.5 m band.
-This high frequency (200 MHz), for the era, allowed it to use smaller antennas that could be swung back and forth to look for returns, in contrast to the enormous fixed antennas of the 6.7 m wavelength (45 MHz) Chain Home system.
+It was built using the electronics being developed for the aircraft interception radar systems, which worked on the 1.5 m band, at 200 MHz.
+This high frequency, for the era, allowed it to use smaller antennas that could be swung back and forth to look for returns, in contrast to the enormous fixed antennas of the 6.7 m wavelength (45 MHz) Chain Home system.

 When the war began, the Luftwaffe began mine-laying missions where the bomber aircraft would fly almost all of their mission at low altitude.
 Chain Home could only see targets above 1.5 degrees over the horizon, so these aircraft only became visible at short range.
 Robert Watson Watt seized several dozen of the Coastal Defense (CD) systems that were in final construction and installed them at CH stations and key locations along the seashore to fill this critical gap in the coverage.

-CHL remained an important part of the Chain network for the rest of the war, and was retained in the post-war era until it was replaced during the ROTOR upgrades by the AMES Type 80.
+CHL remained an important part of the Chain network for the rest of the war.
+In 1941 an improved version, CHL Mark V, was introduced to standardize all of the units in service and future production.
+Mark V introduced a transmit/receive switch that allowed it to use a single antenna for both purposes, greatly simplifying the systems, as well as introducing a motorized system to swing the antenna which allowed it to drive a plan position indicator (PPI) display which made shorter-range tracking dramatically simpler.
+Mark V was retained in the post-war era until it was replaced during the ROTOR upgrades by the AMES Type 80.
 The electronics, notably the high-power transmitter, was also re-used in a number of other systems, including the AMES Type 7.